stitchdata/docs/_saas-integrations/microsoft-advertising/v2/bing-ads-v2.md

     content: |
       {% include layout/inline_image.html type="right" file="integrations/bing-ads-select-accounts.png" alt="Selecting Bing Ads accounts." max-width="400px" %}

-      1. Next, you’ll be prompted to log into your Bing account and to approve Stitch’s access to your {{ integration.display_name }} data.
+      1. Next, you’ll be prompted to log into your Microsoft account and to approve Stitch’s access to your {{ integration.display_name }}/Bing Ads data.
       2. Click **Authorize** to continue.
-      3. After your credentials are validated, you’ll be prompted to select the {{ integration.display_name }} account(s) you want to connect to Stitch.
+      3. After your credentials are validated, you’ll be prompted to select the {{ integration.display_name }}/Bing Ads account(s) you want to connect to Stitch.

          If you don't see the account(s) you want to connect, verify that you have completed the [setup requirements](#setup-requirements).
       4. When selecting accounts, keep the following in mind: